chrokh/toow-old/chapters/bridge-pattern.md

 If the first abstraction holds the reference to the second abstraction, then the second abstraction is fixed.
 If instead, the concretions of the first abstraction holds a reference to the second abstraction than all the concretions of the first abstraction can hold a reference to whatever abstraction they wish.

+% TODO: IS THIS ACTUALLY A MODERN CONCEPTION OR IS IT DISCUSSED IN THE ORIGINAL BOOK TOO?
 Notice where the association arrow comes from in {numref}`fig:bridge-pattern-modern`.
 In this newer interpretation I think it is useful to think of this as [strategy pattern](strategy-pattern) applied to each strategy in a case of strategy pattern.